In the private sector, budgets are managers’ short term targets for income, expenditure, profitability and growth in the coming year

 Most budgets cover expected costly resource needs and contingencies for extra capacity – they rarely mention customer satisfaction, employee motivation or corporate knowledge levels

-In the public sector, most budgets cover output volumes – e.g. healthcare episodes, fire incidents or crimes – and costs but not quality and service levels expected – their focus is on input resources needed, yet the outcomes wanted by the public are less fires and far less crime
+In the public sector, most budgets cover output volumes – e.g. healthcare episodes, fire incidents or crimes reported – but not quality and service levels expected – their focus is on input resources needed, not outcomes wanted by the public such as less fires and far less crime

 Professor C N Parkinson expanded on this: “Government bureaucracies usually find ways to spend pretty much whatever money comes in – they don’t build their budgets from the ground up – they discover the level of expenditure they can finance without breaking too much sweat and then work backwards to justify that level as essential to meet needs”